 7. Get a Home Inspection

-PropStream’s Rehab Calculator makes this process faster by itemizing each repair and offering cost estimates.
-The more information you provide the calculator, the more accurate your final project estimate will be.
+Pro Tip: Once you have your inspection findings, use PropStream's Rehab Calculator to estimate renovation costs by itemizing repairs and comparing different renovation scenarios.
+The more detailed the information you provide, the more accurate your project estimate will be.

 8. Check for Liens